alvarolm/GoRename/README.md

 	// print debug info to the terminal
 	"debug": false,

+	// env overwrites the default shell environment vars
+	// e.g "env": { "GOPATH": "$HOME/go/bin:$PATH" }
+	// not used when use_golangconfig is set to true "env": {},

 	// guru_scope is an array of scopes of analysis for guru.
 	// e.g (for github.com/juju/juju) "guru_scope": ["github.com/juju/juju/cmd/juju", "github.com/juju/juju/cmd/jujud"]
-	"gorename_scope": [],
+	// not used when use_golangconfig is set to true "gorename_scope": [],
 }
 ```